Editorial Style Guide

 Veterans Day (no apostrophe)

 vice—Noun forms sometimes hyphenated, sometimes open, rarely closed: vice-chancellor, vice president, viceroy.
-Check Merriam-Webster and hyphenate if the term is not listed.
+Check Webster's and hyphenate if the term is not listed.
 Hyphenate adjectival forms before a noun but not after: vice-presidential duties, the speech was vice presidential.
 (See -elect.)

 videotape (n., v.)—Do you have a blank videotape?
 They will videotape the ceremony.